 The advanced endoscopy fellow has the appointment of Instructor in Medicine at Washington University School of Medicine.
 Fellows have to be eligible for a license to practice Medicine in the State of Missouri.

-In this role, fellows independently staff a general endoscopy suite typically once weekly and participate in the education of junior fellows in Gastroenterology.
-They also share general call with the rest of the faculty, typically about 3 weeks annually.
+In this role, fellows independently staff a general endoscopy suite typically once weekly and participate in the education of junior fellows in gastroenterology.
+They also share general call with the rest of the faculty, typically about three weeks annually.
 While the program does not involve on call responsibilities beyond that already outlined, there is an expectation that this free time will be used productively for academic pursuits and manifest in scholarly works over the course of the fellowship year.